 Weld is the most permanent of all the yellow dyes and is key to a good green when used to over-dye indigo.

 Weld is also biennial.
-In its first year it grows a basal rosette, and in its second year the tall flowering stalk will start to shoot up.
+In its first year it grows a basal rosette,you can carefully gather the outer leaves for the dye pot and in its second year the tall flowering stalk will start to shoot up.
 Harvest the dye stuff before it starts to flower.

 Dyers Coreopsis (Coreopsis tinctoria):